Tommi Linnansaari

 He did his undergraduate and M.Sc. degrees at the Department of Fisheries and Limnology at University of Helsinki (2003), and received his Ph.D. in 2009 at the Dept. of Biology at UNB.
 Both his M.Sc. and PhD. theses examined the ecology of wild Atlantic salmon.

-Dr. Linnansaari is a fish ecologist and his current work examines Atlantic salmon ecology, the effects of anthropogenic impacts on rivers related to climate change, hydropower and other manipulations of flow due to consumptive and non-consumptive uses.
-He is also interested in behavior and movements of other migratory fishes, such as striped bass and American eel, both in natural and in hydropower-impacted rivers.
+Dr. Linnansaari is a fish ecologist, and his research lab focuses on Atlantic salmon ecology, the effects of anthropogenic impacts on rivers related to climate change, hydropower and other manipulations of flow due to consumptive and non-consumptive uses.

 Courses taught

-• BIOL4746 Laboratory Studies in Fish Biology
+• BIOL 4746 Laboratory Studies in Fish Biology

-• FOR4973 Forestry Field Camp
+• ENVM 4973 Environmental Management Field Camp

 Selected research